qqrm/cargo-warden/SPEC.md

 * Launches `cargo` as a child process; the entire process tree inherits the cgroup.
 * Tracepoints classify commands, populate `WORKLOAD_UNITS`, and keep unit hierarchy in sync.
 * On risky operations eBPF returns Allow or `EPERM`.
-* `qqrm-agent-lite` reads events from a ring buffer and writes a report.
+* `warden-agent-lite` reads events from a ring buffer and writes a report.

 ## 12. User Experience and Commands